isorna/dropcommander/docs/en/dzc/special-rules.md

 ### Alternate Fire (ALT X)

-_Some weapons have multiple fire modes - concentrated and wide energy beams, or anti-tank and anti-air modes, to name but a few._
+_Some weapons have multiple fire modes - concentrated and wide energy beams, or anti-tank and anti-air modes, to name but a few_.

 This weapon is represented by more than one weapon profile.
 Weapons with the same ALT-X number can only fire one profile each round.

 ### Anti-Aircraft (AA X)

-_These are weapons specifically designed to shoot down aircraft via advanced tracking mechanics._
+_These are weapons specifically designed to shoot down aircraft via advanced tracking mechanics_.

-**AA weapons are the only weapons able to target Aircraft.** AA weapons may target other units as normal.
+**AA weapons are the only weapons able to target Aircraft**.
+AA weapons may target other units as normal.

 AA weapons are denoted with a number after them.
 This number modifies the target’s Evasion Countermeasures by the amount listed.

-_For example a weapon with AA -2 targeting an enemy unit with E+3 would reduce it to E+1._
+_For example a weapon with AA -2 targeting an enemy unit with E+3 would reduce it to E+1_.

-In addition, AA weapons can **Reaction Fire.**
+In addition, AA weapons can **Reaction Fire**.

 If an enemy Aircraft squad makes a Moving action within range and line of sight of an AA weapon that has not shot this round, declare that the unit will Reaction Fire.
 The unit immediately makes an out of sequence Shooting action at the enemy Aircraft squad with an AA weapon.
 Reaction Fire can be declared before an aircraft lands.
 Weapons shot in Reaction Fire follow all the normal rules (M&F, disembarking etc) and cannot shoot again during the round, although the unit may still make two actions that round when Reaction Firing as normal.